netreconlab/Parse-Swift/README.md

 github "netreconlab/Parse-Swift"
 ```
 Run `carthage update`, and you should now have the latest version of ParseSwift SDK in your Carthage folder.

+## Example Apps and Frameworks
+Below is a list of apps and frameworks that use Parse-Swift to help developers take advantage of the framework:
+- [ParseServerSwift](https://github.com/netreconlab/parse-server-swift) - Write Parse Cloud Code in Swift
+- [CarekitSampe-ParseCareKit](https://github.com/netreconlab/CareKitSample-ParseCareKit) - An example application of [CareKit](https://github.com/carekit-apple/CareKit)'s OCKSample synchronizing CareKit data to the Cloud via [ParseCareKit](https://github.com/netreconlab/ParseCareKit)
+- [ParseCareKit](https://github.com/netreconlab/ParseCareKit) - Synchronize CareKit 2.1+ data with a parse-server using Parse-Swift
+- [SnapCat](https://github.com/netreconlab/SnapCat) - SnapCat is a social media application for posting pictures, comments, and finding friends.
+SnapCat is designed using SwiftUI and the ParseSwift SDK

 ## Usage Guide